IC 2395: Characteristics

 IC 2395 is an open cluster of poor to moderate richness.
 45 stars located within the central part of the cluster are considered to be possible members.
-The radius core radius of the cluster is 0.53 parsecs (1.6 light years), while the tidal radius is 4.5 - 7.9 parsecs (15 - 26 light years) and represents the average outer limit of IC 2395, beyond which a star is unlikely to remain gravitationally bound to the cluster core.
+The core radius of the cluster is 0.53 parsecs (1.6 light years), while the tidal radius is 4.5 - 7.9 parsecs (15 - 26 light years) and represents the average outer limit of IC 2395, beyond which a star is unlikely to remain gravitationally bound to the cluster core.
 IC 2395 is a young stellar cluster being between 6 and 18 million years old.
 Based on its young age and distance, it is possible that IC 2395 is part of the Vela OB1C stellar association.

 The brightest member of the cluster has mag 5.53, and its bluest main sequence star is of spectral type B5.
 One of the members of the cluster is a candidate Be star.
 One member, HD 74339 (mag.
 9.3, spectral type B2/3 II/III), is a beta Cephei variable.